Dr Leo Kadokura

 - "Weak Positions: Olive Schreiner's Elusive Politics."
 Journal of Postcolonial Writing, vol. 61, no. 3, 2025, pp. 343-356.

 - "What One Is Worth: Leftovers of Identity and Value in V.S.
 Naipaul's Late Fiction."
-Partial Answers: Journal of Literature and the History of Ideas, 2025, forthcoming.
+Partial Answers: Journal of Literature and the History of Ideas, 2026, pp. 163-185.

 - “Distant Chimeras: John Galsworthy, the Edwardian Novel and the Contradictions of Internationalism.”
 Modern Fiction Studies, vol. 72, no. 2, 2026, forthcoming.